Face to face: Biden, Putin meet for long-anticipated summit | Politics

 Biden sees himself with few peers on foreign policy.
 He traveled the globe as a member of the Senate Foreign Relations Committee and was given difficult foreign policy assignments by President Barack Obama when Biden was vice president.
 His portfolio included messy spots like Iraq and Ukraine and weighing the mettle of China's Xi Jinping during his rise to power.

-He has repeatedly said that he believes executing effective foreign policy comes from forming strong personal relations, and he has managed to find rapport with both the likes of Turkey's Recep Tayyip Erdogan, whom Biden has labeled an “autocrat,” and conventional politicians like Canada's Justin Trudeau.
-But with Putin, whom the president has “no soul,'' Biden has long been wary.
+He has repeatedly said that he believes executing effective foreign policy comes from forming strong personal relations, and he has managed to find rapport with both the likes of Turkey's Recep Tayyip Erdogan, whom Biden has labeled an "autocrat," and conventional politicians like Canada's Justin Trudeau.
+But with Putin, who he has said has "no soul,'' Biden has long been wary.
 At the same time, he acknowledges that Putin, who remained the most powerful figure in Russian politics over the span of five U.S. presidents, is not without talent.
 Biden this week suggested that he is approaching his meeting with Putin carefully.

 "He's bright.
 He's tough,'' Biden said.
 "And I have found that he is a — as they say...a worthy adversary.''
 The White House held on to hope of finding small areas of agreement.
 No commitments have been made, but according to the senior administration official, there are hopes that both sides will return their ambassadors to their respective postings following the meeting.
 Russia's ambassador to the U.S., Anatoly Antonov, was recalled from Washington about three months ago after Biden called Putin a killer; U.S. Ambassador to Russia John Sullivan left Moscow almost two months ago, after Russia suggested he return to Washington for consultations.
 Both ambassadors will be in Geneva during Wednesday's meeting.